corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

 To create the configuration file correctly, use the [`RetrieveCordappDataFlow`](#using-RetrieveCordappDataFlow) flow to get detailed information about the CorDapps deployed on your node.

 {{< warning >}}
 It is very important that you create the configuration file correctly.
-To do so:
+To do so, you must follow the configuration process described below exactly, otherwise the collection of metering data will fail and the node could even fail to start.
+{{< /warning >}}

 * Use the [`RetrieveCordappDataFlow`](#using-RetrieveCordappDataFlow) flow to get detailed information about the CorDapps deployed on your node.
-* Make sure to configure the correct values for the configuration file static keys (`access_configuration`, `network_collectors`, `by_hash`, and so on).
-If there is a typing error, for example, your configuration will be ignored and the default values will be applied, which will prevent the sharing of the recorded metering data.
+* Ensure you configure the correct values for the configuration file static keys (`access_configuration`, `network_collectors`, `by_hash`, and so on).
+Any errors, like a typo, will mean your configuration is ignored and the default applied.
+As a result, no metering data will be shared.

-There is a configuration validation step that runs at node start-up, which checks that the X.500 names used in the configuration file are valid.
-The X.500 standard definition does not require that X.500 names must actually exist on the network.
-The configuration validation step also checks whether each of the `.jar` hashes, `.jar` signatures, and CorDapp names in the configuration match at least one of the deployed CorDapps (so you must not whitelist a CorDapp that does not exist).
+* Ensure that every `.jar` hash, `.jar` signature, and CorDapp name in the configuration match at least one of the deployed CorDapps.
+This means that you must not whitelist a CorDapp that does not exist.
+This step is essential in order to pass the configuration validation step that runs at node start-up, which checks that the X.500 names used in the configuration file are valid.
 If the configuration validation step fails for any reason, the node will fail to start.
-{{< /warning >}}

 ## Use procedures